Stratification for Nonlinear Semidefinite Programming: Preliminaries

 \subsection{Manifolds and stratification}

-In this subsection, we briefly recall some notions from differential geometry and stratification theory that will be used throughout the paper.
-We do not reproduce the basic definitions of manifolds, local charts, tangent spaces, tangent maps, tangent bundles, Riemannian metrics, or exponential maps, and instead refer the reader to standard texts such as~\cite{lee2012introduction,absil2008optimization} for details.
+This subsection briefly reviews essential concepts from differential geometry and stratification theory used throughout the paper.
+For standard definitions regarding smooth manifolds (e.g., local charts, tangent spaces, tangent maps, tangent bundles, Riemannian metrics, and exponential maps), we refer the reader to comprehensive texts such as~\cite{lee2012introduction,absil2008optimization}.